dnelson86/arepo/documentation/source/diagnosticfiles.md

 Diagnostic output
 *****************

 Arepo will not only output the simulation snapshot and reduced data via the halo-finder files, but also a number of (mostly ascii) diagnostic log- files which contain important information about the code performance and runtime behavior.

 In practice, to quickly check the performance of large production runs, it is useful to check the ``timebins.txt`` and ``cpu.txt`` files.
-The former will give information how many simulation elements are on which timestep, i.e. characteristics of the system simulated, the latter provides information about the computational time spent in each part of the code, which can be influenced to some degree by the values of the code parameters.
+The former will give information how many simulation elements are evolved with which timestep sizes, i.e. characteristics of the system simulated, the latter provides information about the computational time spent in each part of the code, which can be influenced to some degree by the values of the code parameters.

 For ongoing simulations, these can be checked via